abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter12.md

 This is something we are doing all of the time.
 That is made really clear in the Pali words *ahaṅkāra* and *mamaṅkāra*. *Kāra* is the verb “to do”: the “I-doing” and “mine-doing.”
-We are doing it and creating it, although it’s like the sorcerer’s apprentice in *Fantasia*.
+We are doing it and creating it, although it’s like the sorcerer’s apprentice in Walt Disney’s *Fantasia*.
 The apprentice ends up with a lot of complications and far more than he bargained for.

 The teachings of the Buddha give us the tools to be able to allow that to be let go of, to be put down, to be dropped.
 Of course that is a